 Welcome to Engineering Design and CTE Technology!

-My name is Martin Baker, and I teach Engineering Design and Engineering Technology at Southwest Guilford High School.
+My name is Martin Baker, and I teach Engineering Technologies at Southwest Guilford High School.
 My experience as a licensed technology teacher have strengthened my educational philosophy that learning is a continual process, beginning with students and educators at its very core.
 In the eyes of every educator, students should be viewed as a valuable and important asset of the learning institutions they attend.

 I believe that students should be taught engineering and technology basics using a variety of educational methods that deviate from traditional classrooms.
 The human mind varies widely from one student to the next, requiring a number of different stimuli to cognitively transform information from working short-term memory to applicable long-term memory storage.
 By allowing students to learn through different paths to subject mastery, they become more self-reliant and show a much higher aptitude for applying the technological content that they have learned.
 I believe it is the instructor’s job to facilitate all aspects of this process, offering constructive advice and direct instruction when needed.
 Furthermore, technology instructors should create a myriad of experiences that utilize sounds, sights, and technological material.
 By experiencing these educational materials, students will not only learn, but will also enjoy learning.
 With the guidance and supervision of technological educators, students can learn and retain information through the multifaceted approaches of hands-on instruction.
 While teaching Technology Design and Innovation at Allen Middle School, the classroom implementation of my philosophy was positively received by both students and educators alike.